William Holmes (Australian general): Gallipoli

 On 16 March 1915, Holmes was appointed to the Australian Imperial Force as commander of the newly formed 5th Brigade with the rank of colonel.
 The brigade left Sydney in May and arrived in Egypt in June 1915, where it became part of the 2nd Division.

 The 5th Brigade began moving to Gallipoli in early August and Holmes arrived on the 19th.
 The brigade was placed at the disposal of Major General Alexander Godley of the New Zealand and Australian Division and elements participated in the fighting for Hill 60.
 The 5th Brigade took over the trenches facing the Nek from the 3rd Light Horse Brigade on 28 August 1915.
-Holmes made a habit of regularly visiting every key part of his front lines.
+Holmes, promoted to temporary brigadier general, dated 21 August, made a habit of regularly visiting every key part of his front lines.
 When Major General James Legge fell ill in November and was evacuated, Holmes took over acting command of the 2nd Division.
 He was still in temporary command of the division in December 1915, when they were amongst the last of the Anzac troops to be evacuated from Gallipoli.